-In 2017/18, 10 claims were made in respect of Own Damage (9 settled for a total of £7471.16 and 1 claim still outstanding with costs of £6,608.28).
-8 claims were made in respect of Third Party Damage (6 settled for a total of £3,855.01 and 2 claims still outstanding with costs of £4629.00).
-For comparison in 2016/17, 5 claims were made in respect of Own Damage, (settled for a total of £4,622.14).
-6 claims were made in respect of Third Party Damage, (4 settled for a total of £1,686.13 and 2 claims still outstanding and settlement estimated at £6,706.01.
+In 2018/19, 8 claims have been made in respect of Own Damage (5 settled for a total of £1,882 and 3 claims still outstanding with estimated costs of £2,500).
+12 claims have been submitted in respect of Third Party Damage (5 settled for a total of £7,281 and 7 claims still outstanding with estimated costs of £3,800).

+For comparison in 2017/18, 10 claims were made in respect of Own Damage (settled for a total of £14,091) and 8 claims were made in respect of Third Party Damage (settled for a total of £8,429).

-4.3 Fire - this is an important area due to the potential severity of any incidents and the size of the authority's property portfolio.
-Following the Grenfell Tower fire the Fire Risk Assessments for all the Council's buildings were reviewed to ensure that appropriate fire safety measures are established.
+- 4.3 Fire this is an important area due to the potential severity of any incidents and the size of the authority's property portfolio.
+Following the Grenfell Tower fire the Fire Risk Assessments for all the council's buildings were reviewed to ensure that appropriate fire safety measures are established.
 The Dame Judith Hackitt Review into Building Regulations and Fire Safety made important recommendations including clearer relevant regulations, guidance and enforcement and improved fire-safety competence for all involved.
 Training for newly appointed Fire Marshals and refresher training for existing Fire Marshals continues.
 The training includes instruction on the Emergency Evacuation Plan and Fire Extinguisher identification and use.
-The fire alarm detection system in the Council Offices is tested every Thursday at 10.00 hours and full testing of the Emergency Evacuation Plan, for the Council offices, should be carried out this year.

-- 4.4 Mental health problems these are the biggest cause of sickness absence in local government.
-Stress, anxiety and depression are the main issues, 275 working days were lost this year due to work and home related stress compared to 102 lost working days in the 2016/17 year. - 4.5 Musculoskeletal injuries bad backs, muscle damage and sprains are not just caused by lifting or moving heavy things, repetitive tasks such as intensive keyboard use can also be to blame along with slip or trip accidents, 932 working days were lost this year due to this type of injury compared to 525 lost working days in the year 2016/17.

-The estimated costs to the Council of these absences is £93,200 based on a conservative cost of £100/day, compared to £52,500 in 2016/17.
+The fire alarm detection system in the Council Offices is tested every Thursday at 10.00 hours and full testing of the Emergency Evacuation Plan, for the council offices, should be carried out annually. - 4.4 Mental health problems these are the biggest cause of sickness absence in local government.
+Stress, anxiety and depression are the main issues, 519 working days were lost this year due to work and home related stress compared to 275 lost working days in the 2017/18 year. - 4.5 Musculoskeletal injuries bad backs, muscle damage and sprains are not just caused by lifting or moving heavy things, repetitive tasks such as intensive keyboard use can also be to blame along with slip or trip accidents, 351 working days were lost this year due to this type of injury compared to 931 lost working days in the year 2017/18. - 4.6 The estimated costs to the council of these absences is £87,000 based on a conservative cost of £100/day, compared to £120,600 in 2017/18.
 It is clear that considerable cost savings could be made through effective preventive and protective measures for managing and controlling these types of ill-health.

-4.6 Waste Management - Nationally, refuse collection personnel and members of the public continue to be killed by reversing refuse collection vehicles.
-It is therefore imperative that safe systems of work are implemented by competent operatives and supervisors, sufficiently monitored by senior managers and managers, and that robust corrective action is taken where activities fall short of identified standards.
+4.7 Waste Management - Refuse collection personnel and members of the public continue to be killed by reversing refuse collection vehicles, there were 12 fatalities nationally in 2017/18.
+It is therefore imperative that safe systems of work are implemented by competent operatives and supervisors, sufficiently monitored by senior managers, managers and supervisors, and that robust corrective action is taken where activities fall short of identified standards.
 The recommendations from the Glasgow Bin Lorry inquiry should be implemented where practicable.
+There were 1778 non-fatal RIDDOR reportable injuries in the waste sector in 2017/18.